paironaut/emacsclient-automator/README.md

 Choose either the app or the service, instructions below: you might not need both.

+## Known issues

-**Warning** these are hardcoded to the path Homebrew uses for
+1. **Warning** these are hardcoded to the path Homebrew uses for
    emacsclient: `/usr/local/bin/emacsclient`.
 If your emacsclient is elsewhere, you *must edit* the workflow.

+2. This only works well with folders and text files.
+It behaves very oddly, for example, with PNG images, and does not open the image file.

 ## App